Make webinars more interactive

 2. It improves the webinar atmosphere and helps each participant relax.

-But most importantly, humour adds authenticity to your performance and connects you and your audience on a deeper level.
+But most importantly, humor adds authenticity to your performance and connects you and your audience on a deeper level.

-The encryption theory claims that humour reflects shared experiences, helping people spot the insiders and the outsiders.
-So if you want to be on the same wavelength with your viewers, try adding some humour into your speech.
+The encryption theory claims that humor reflects shared experiences, helping people spot the insiders and the outsiders.
+So if you want to be on the same wavelength with your viewers, try adding some humor into your speech.

 8. Two and up to 10 speakers